carpentries-incubator/workflows-nextflow/episodes/14-nfcore.md

 ### Software requirements for nf-core pipelines

-In order to run nf-core pipelines, you will need to have [Nextflow](https://www.nextflow.io) installed .
-The only other requirement is a software packaging tool: Conda, Docker or Singularity.
+nf-core pipeline software dependencies are managed using either Docker, Singularity or Conda.
+It is Nextflow that handles the downloading of containers and creation of conda environments.
 In theory it is possible to run the pipelines with software installed by other methods (e.g. environment modules, or manual installation), but this is not recommended.
-Most people find either Docker or Singularity the best options.

 ### Fetching pipeline code

 Unless you are actively developing pipeline code, you should use Nextflow's [built-in functionality](https://www.nextflow.io/docs/latest/sharing.html) to fetch nf-core pipelines.
-You can  use the command
+You can  use the command;

 ~~~
 $ nextflow pull nf-core/PIPELINE